 This is another job you can do online, and it’s in demand more than ever.
 Language learners want to learn with someone who has experience in their language, and you can provide that service.
 You’ll consult with students either through a dedicated learning site or through video chat services such as Skype.

 This is an extremely broad and expansive market and there’s a tonne of niches you can specialise in.
-From one-on-one tutoring in your local area or online to teaching entire classes or even just focusing on educating people how to read and write.
+From one-on-one tutoring in your local area or online to teaching entire classes or even just focusing on educating people on how to read and write.

 These are just a few ideas of what roles you can do with a foreign language.
 Get started today, and you’ll be on your way to a fulfilling career.